skandium/skandium.github.io/_posts/2022-04-12-spatial-embeddings.markdown

 ### Advanced embeddings

 There is a shortcoming of the embedded quantile bins method: it loses all information on the order of values.
 While this might not matter too much for our use case - coordinate range is not related to the target monotonically - it can help with more traditional numeric features, where you'd like to model both the ordinal properties, but also enable bin-level differences.
-Additionally, one hot encoding is the least parameter efficient representation of the input features, needing a separate vector to represent each quantized bin.

 An elegant solution I discovered from [2] is to instead apply a *piecewise linear* encoding, which works as follows: if you have 5 equal-width bins over a range from 0 to 10, i.e. [0, 2), [2, 4), [4, 6), [6, 8), [8, 10], then for an input value of 7, you encode it as [1, 1, 1, 0.5, 0] instead of [0, 0, 0, 1, 0] (the one hot encoding).
 This is order-preserving.